mintlayer/mintlayer-core/README.md

 ## Running a node

-To run a mainnet or testnet node, you have the option to use pre-built binaries (from the Mintlayer website, mintlayer.org) or compile the code yourself and build the software yourself.
+To run a mainnet or testnet node, you have the option to use pre-built binaries (from the Mintlayer website, mintlayer.org) or compile the code and build the software yourself.

 ### What executables exist?

 You can see the full list of mintlayer executables by running `cargo run --bin`, assuming you have rust installed.
 Rust will list all the possible executables.
 The following are the most important:

-- `node-daemon`: The node software as a command line software.
+- `node-daemon`: The node software as a command line tool.
 This is the software that manages the blocks, p2p communication, and all the other important functions of the blockchain network.
 The `node-daemon` is at the center of all other executables, except for the GUI, which has an instance of the node included in it for simplicity.
 - `node-gui`: The graphical user interface of the node for people who are not as tech-savvy and just want to run a node using the simplest means possible.
 The GUI is almost always behind in development compared to other tools, but it contains what is necessary to run a node, stake, delegate, and do other important tasks.
 The GUI also contains the machinery to run a wallet and create one.
 You can open multiple wallets with the GUI.
 - `wallet-rpc-daemon`: A wallet that can be controlled remotely using RPC.
 This can be run as a service.
 - `wallet-cli`: A command line interface for the wallet.
 All the newest features and functionalities of the wallet are available in this wallet.
 The `wallet-cli` is extremely ubiquitous and can be run in many modes, including a self-contained wallet, a controller of an RPC wallet, as an RPC wallet itself, and also as a cold wallet for air-gapped storage of coins and assets.